SarthakMakhija/tech-lessons/_posts/2021-10-27-code-without-tests.md

 Automated tests are a brilliant safety net, I can go ahead and refactor code without any fear.
 I know I have tests which would fail loudly if I mess things up, so there is no fear of making mistakes while refactoring.

 I think it would be a very courageous move to refactor code without tests. (*Honestly, I don't know if it is a courageous move or a stupid move.*)
-But, if I decide to refactor code without tests, I think I would be plagued by anxiety, there will be a constant banging in the head - what if refactoring breaks the code, can I just stop refactoring here, is it really necessary to refactor etc. And with tests written for the code, there is no case of anxiety or fear.
+But, if I decide to refactor code without tests, I think I would be blocked by anxiety, there will be a constant banging in the head - what if refactoring breaks the code, can I just stop refactoring here, is it really necessary to refactor etc. With tests written for the code, there is no case of anxiety or fear.

 <blockquote class="wp-block-quote">
-	Tests are anxiety busters :)
+	Tests are anxiety busters :), especially unit tests
 </blockquote>

 **Provide quick feedback**

 Automated tests provide quick feedback on any change that is done in the code.
-Assume (just assume) we are refactoring a long method and we do not have tests.
-Let's try and imagine what the world would look like now -
+Assume (just assume) we are refactoring a long method, and we do not have tests.
+Let's try to imagine what the world would look like now -
 1. Extract a piece of code into a new method
 2. Run the entire application, send some requests and see if the extraction worked
 3. It worked, congratulations
 4. Rename the extracted method
-5. Run the entire application, send some requests and see if the rename worked
+5. Run the entire application, send some requests and see if renaming worked
 6. It worked, congratulations again
 7. Change the number of parameters of the extracted method
 8. Run the entire application, send some requests and see if the change in number of parameters worked